TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 How to convert to the new language xlf file format
 --------------------------------------------------
 If you are downloading a xlf file from the Pootle language server or an old version of an extension, then it does not have the correct format.
+You need to remove some attributes.
+And you need to add the "resname" attribute.
-You can use a linux tool or a sophisticated editor to convert the xlf file into the new format based on regular expressions.
+For this you can use a linux tool or a sophisticated editor to copy the id attribute into the resname of the xlf file based on regular expressions.

 Example for the KDE Kate edtor: